- Asked by: Ross Greer, MSP for West Scotland, Scottish Green Party

 Answer

-We have committed to review the use of Co-ordinated Support Plans to ensure that children and young people with the most significant additional support needs are receiving the support that they need to reach their full learning potential.
-We are continuing to take forward work with partners to agree the scope of this work and will provide an update in due course.
+We remain fully committed to working with partners to undertake a review of the use of co-ordinated support plans to ensure that children and young people with the most significant additional support needs are receiving the support that they need to reach their full learning potential.

-This work is being undertaken within the wider context of the review of implementation of additional support for learning which is being chaired by Angela Morgan and is expected to report to Scottish Ministers and COSLA in early 2020.
+This work will be undertaken within the wider context of the independently chaired review of implementation of additional support for learning which will be used to inform the review of the use of Co-ordinated Support Plans.